facebook/react-native-website/README.md

 ### Versioned docs

-The React Native website is versioned as to allow users to go back and see the API reference docs for any given release.
+The React Native website is versioned to allow users to go back and see the API reference docs for any given release.
 A new version of the website is generally generated whenever there is a new React Native release.
 When this happens, any changes made to the `docs` and `website/sidebars.json` files will be copied over to the corresponding location within `website/versioned_docs` and `website/versioned_sidebars`.

 > **_Note:_** Do not edit the auto-generated files within `versioned_docs` or `versioned_sidebars` unless you are sure it is necessary.
 Edits made to older versions will not be propagated to newer versions of the docs.